I made SO MANY mistakes in my first year of homeschooling.

 Great question!

-The above list might look long, but every subject is not done every day.
+The above list might look long, but every subject is NOT done every day.

 The core subjects are done daily, and the enrichment subjects are on a more relaxed or loop schedule (1-2 times/week).

-The goal for first grade is to have school done in 2-3 hours depending on length of breaks.
+The goal for first grade is to have school done in 2-3 hours depending on the length of breaks.

 And what are you supposed to teach for each of those subjects?

-1st Grade Homeschool Curriculum Picks
+1st Grade Homeschool Curriculum Top Picks

-Reading/Spelling: Explode the Code
+Reading: Explode the Code

 Explode the Code is a workbook based phonics curriculum.
-The pages are black and white, but the illustrations are silly and fun.
+The pages are black and white, but the illustrations are silly and fun!

 Once I did a few pages with my 1st grader, she was able to get the hang of it and she does much of it independently now.
 This is a huge help when homeschooling multiple kids!